-When I plan a day out in North Mayo, my mind usually pictures a great long hike along its spectacular ocean cliffs.
+When I plan a day out in North Mayo, my mind usually pictures a great multi-hour hike along its spectacular ocean cliffs.

 But it’s sometimes fabulous to simply jump in the car and take in more of this little-visited but wonderful part of the country.
 So, the other day, that’s just what we did.